oneupsecurity/security-findings-templates/templates/Persistent XSS.md

 # Recommendations

 Encode output for the context it is being inserted into to prevent unintended interpretation.
-For HTML, use of a template engine is highly recommended, as many edge cases after to be considered.
+For HTML, use of a template engine is highly recommended, as many encoding edge cases have to be considered.
 Ensure libraries used for encoding have been vetted for security issues.
 Ensure HTTP response include a `Content-Type` header which represents the data being returned.
 Use Content Security Policies to mitigate XSS attacks, such as disabling JavaScript's use of *eval()* and processing of inline scripts.

 # References